This article was originally published on September 2, 2021 and updated for comprehensiveness and accuracy.

 Want to know the importance of a security system protecting your business after hours?
 Here's a quick look at the numbers: 60% of commercial burglaries happen after business hours.

 Adding a couple of high-powered LED or floodlights may be a cheap no-brainer to help protect your business.
-But do motion sensors deter burglars?
+But do motion sensor lights deter crime?
 And is it a good idea to have a couple of lights be your business’s sole protector?

-Continue reading to learn more about the role lights play in a business’s security system.
+Continue reading to learn more about how motion sensors work the role they play in a business’s security system.

 Lights can deter crime, but only for a small number of criminals.
 Multiple factors play into a burglar’s decision to attack a business.
 And leaving your lights on only has a marginal impact on their decision.